-(UPDATED DEC 2021) Holland America is one of the leading cruise brands in the world, offering sailings around the world, including the amazing world cruise.
-I was invited by Holland America to cruise to the Mexican Riviera, also a first for me.
+(UPDATED AUGUST 2022) Holland America is one of the world’s leading cruise brands, offering sailings worldwide, including the fantastic world cruise.
+Holland America invited me to cruise to the Mexican Riviera, also a first for me.
 I gladly agreed and started studying the website as we veteran cruisers do.
-What I found through my research and the cruise itself, is that Holland America has a stellar reputation in the cruise industry with an easy to navigate cruise ship.
-Here is a first timer’s guide to cruising with Holland America as I experienced.
+I found through my research and the cruise itself that Holland America has a stellar reputation in the cruise industry with an easy-to-navigate cruise ship.
+Here is a first-timer’s guide to cruising with Holland America as I experienced it.

 The Oosterdam Cruise Ship

 Classic and chic best describe the warm and welcoming oceanliner.
-The boat holds right under 2000 guests, which to me is a mid-size ship.
-There were not people tripping all over each other like some of the larger vessels, which I appreciated.
+The boat holds under 2000 guests, which to me is a mid-size ship.
+I appreciated that there were no people tripping over each other like some of the larger vessels.

 The Oosterdam’s floor plan was easy to navigate.
-Most of the folks Kim and I met and interacted with were all repeat Holland America cruisers, a sign that the cruise line is doing a good job in my book.
-Brand loyalty in the cruising world is important!
+Most of the folks Kim and I met and interacted with were all repeat Holland America cruisers, a sign that the cruise line is doing an excellent job in my book.
+Brand loyalty in the cruising world is essential!

 Our Verandah Suite Room

-We had a mini-fridge to keep our drinks cold and the lighting was controlled by switches at our bedside, a major cruise ship plus.
-Privacy curtains were available if we needed them between the bed and closet area.
+We had a mini-fridge to keep our drinks cold, and the lighting was controlled by switches at our bedside, a major cruise ship plus.
+Privacy curtains were available between the bed and closet area if we needed them.

 The bathroom held a bathtub/shower combo and offered Elemis Aromapure products.
-Elemis happens to be my favorite Skin Care line in the world so I was over the moon with this particular amenity.
+Elemis is my favorite Skin Care line, so I was over the moon with this particular amenity.
 Included were shampoo, conditioner, and shower gel.
-A medicine cabinet hung on the wall and a shelf under the sink offered storage solutions for all of our toiletries.
+Storage solutions were the medicine cabinet on the wall and a shelf under the sink.

-A small balcony afforded us ocean views at any time and two typical deck chairs with a small table.
+A small balcony afforded us ocean views anytime and two typical deck chairs with a small table.

 My Favorite Ship Activities

-Trivia is the one activity I so eagerly await; it is so much fun in a cruise ship setting.
-Who knew that random bits of factual information could ever bring out the antics that it does at group trivia?
+Trivia is the one activity I eagerly await; it is so much fun in a cruise ship setting.
+Who knew that random bits of factual information could bring out the antics it does at group trivia?

 Afternoon tea is another perk for me.
-I’ve only sailed with a couple of cruise lines that do it well and Holland America certainly made the cut.
-Afternoon tea is free, plus you don’t even have to be a tea drinker to participate.
+I’ve only sailed with a few cruise lines that do it well, and Holland America made the cut.
+Afternoon tea is complimentary, plus you don’t even have to be a tea drinker to participate.

-Come and enjoy white-gloved, silver tray service tea along with bite-size sandwiches, pastries, and delicious scones with cream and jam.
+Come and enjoy white-gloved, silver tray service tea, bite-size sandwiches, pastries, and delicious scones with cream and jam.

 Enjoyable Ship Activities

-Holland America has a Lincoln Center Stage concert series that is in an intimate setting with incredibly talented live musicians performing chamber music.
+Holland America has a Lincoln Center Stage concert series in an intimate setting with incredibly talented live musicians performing chamber music.

 Digital workshops were available to those with windows computers and in the small casino, the expected slot tournament.
-For me, the casino was the only thing that I didn’t really care for on the boat.
-It was very small and did not have a good variety of slot machines.
-Table games were available as well as video poker.
+The casino was the only thing I didn’t really care for on the boat.
+It was tiny and did not have a good variety of slot machines.
+Table games were available, as well as video poker.

-Movies were another popular option with current run films playing daily in both the Screening Room and sometimes on the Main Stage.
-At other times, the Main Stage was used for big production shows that play twice so that each dining group has a chance to see them.
+Movies were another popular option, with current run films playing daily in the Screening Room and sometimes on the Main Stage.
+At other times, the Main Stage was used for big production shows that played twice so that each dining group had a chance to see them.

 In addition to the shows starring the dancers and singers of Holland America, were two special guests onboard our ship.
-One act was a comedian and the other included a little dog, though we didn’t catch that one.
+One act was a comedian, and the other included a little dog, though we missed that one.

-The Art Gallery was a highly-visited area on the boat and we saw many Sold tags added to paintings and pictures each day.
+The Art Gallery was a highly-visited area on the boat, and we saw many Sold tags added to paintings and pictures daily.

 Alcohol tastings and samplings were popular in the cruise ship bars and dining rooms, showcasing items like martinis, scotch, beer, tequila, and wine.
-Kim and I went to the wine tasting and it was educational and loads of fun.
-The tables were set beautifully and we paired our five wine samplings with cheese and crackers.
+Kim and I went to the wine tasting, which was educational and fun.
+The tables were set beautifully, and we paired our five wine samplings with cheese and crackers.

-If you’ve always wanted to learn more about wine or just enjoy a really nice glass, this is the class for you.
-Being a travel writer, I’ve been to many wine tastings in the past but I actually came away having learned something from this one.
-The wines we sampled were mid to high price range and definitely a great bang for your buck.
+This class is for you if you’ve always wanted to learn more about wine or enjoy a nice glass.
+Being a travel writer, I’ve been to many wine tastings in the past, but I came away having learned something from this one.
+The wines we sampled were mid to high price range and a great bang for your buck.

 America’s Test Kitchen (my first time learning about this endeavor) was a cooking demonstration available on sea days.
 The classes, such as “Getting to Know Chilies”, drew a good-sized crowd and offered those attending printed recipes to take with them at the end.